Sanremo Music Festival 2007

-The Sanremo Music Festival 2007 was the 57th Sanremo Music Festival, held at the Teatro Ariston in Sanremo.
-The show was held during the five nights between 27 February 2007 and 3 March 2007.
+The Sanremo Music Festival 2007 (Festival di Sanremo 2007), officially the 57th Italian Song Festival (57º Festival della canzone italiana), was the 57th Sanremo Music Festival, held at the Teatro Ariston in Sanremo between 27 February 2007 and 3 March 2007 and broadcast by Radiotelevisione italiana (RAI).
+The contest was presented by Pippo Baudo and Michelle Hunziker.

-The contest, broadcast by Rai 1, was presented by Pippo Baudo and Michelle Hunziker.
 The competition included two different sections.
-The "Big Artists" section, starring twenty established singers, was won by Simone Cristicchi with the song "Ti regalerò una rosa", while the newcomers' section, featuring 14 debuting or little known artists, was won by Fabrizio Moro's "Pensa".
+The Big Artists section, featuring 20 established singers, was won by Simone Cristicchi with the song "Ti regalerò una rosa", while the Newcomers' section, featuring 14 debuting or little known artists, was won by Fabrizio Moro with "Pensa".